 What we do:

-The Sacramento International Film Festival (SFF) is a not-for-profit arts organization with year-round activities, culminating in an annual film celebration in April/May of each year.
+The Sacramento International Film Festival (SFF) is an unincorporated arts association with year-round activities, culminating in an annual film celebration in April/May of each year.

 With the support of a passionate arts community, SFF offers programming and events for film enthusiasts of all cultural backgrounds.
 In addition SFF attracts distinguished industry guests, and filmmakers from around the world.
 As a centerpiece for film arts in Northern California Filmmakers, fans enjoy the Festival for its exceptional hospitality and its commitment to visionary artists.
 We are proud to offer this first-class event in celebration of artists and their craft.